 - Button Mashing: Your primary rapid-fire attack gets stronger if you mash the attack button.

 - Charged Attack: By holding down the A button, you charge up an attack.
-When released, you will do your charge move, then when the charged move is still active, pressing B will allow you to do your Break attack (a secondary version of Charged Attack)
+When released, you will do your charge move, then when the charged move is still active, pressing B will allow you to do your Break attack (a secondary version of Charged Attack).
+Every time you get a Power-Up, you'll get an additional segment to your charge meter, up to four, unless you're using the Peplos, which always has four charge meter segments.

 - Difficulty Spike: The first five levels shouldn't be too hard if you can kill the enemies before they attack (and even then, they don't shoot too much).
 The 6th stage however, introduces enemies that fill the screen with loads of shots, a the boss has helpers that spam bullets.